 One which hopefully realises the dream of being fast, secure, cheap, available, connected and egalitarian.

 At Waracle, we work with established enterprise organisations across the UK financial services sector and as such we like to keep abreast of how the world of finance is being impacted by technology.
-If you want to read more about our fintech insights, click here.
+Visit our fintech insights for more articles.